It can be an interesting insight to know what brokers think of an ASX dividend share. The problem is that a single broker can be wrong or biased.

 The below ideas have dividend yields above 5% and a market capitalisation above $1 billion.
 However, a high dividend yield can indicate a falling share price or limited growth prospects.

-Here are the only two ASX dividend shares that currently fit the bill:
+Here are three of the ASX dividend shares that fit the bill:

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 126%) and Collins Food (up 79%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.